fuchs-fabian/typst-template-aio-studi-and-thesis/README.md

 If you are looking for the details of this template package's function, take a look at the [german manual] or the [english manual].

-> `Roboto` is used as the default font.
-Please note accordingly if you want to use exactly this font.
-Otherwise, please change it.
-This may be necessary if you do not use Typst via the web app.

 ## Example configuration

 ```typ